aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 ![Insights](/images/quicksight/16c_QS_insights.png)

-Finally, select the new visual which shows the result of your selected <i>Insights</i> suggestion.
+Finally, select the new visual which shows the result of your selected _Insights_ suggestion.
 Click on the left side into filters and then
-<i>Add Filter</i>.
-Select the <i>area_short</i> field and fill the form as shown below:
+_Add Filter_.
+Select the _area_short_ field and fill the form as shown below:

 ![Insights](/images/quicksight/16d_QS_filter.png)

-You will see that the result of the <i>Insights</i> visual will change and adapt to the select area.
+You will see that the result of the _Insights_ visual will change and adapt to the select area.
 The way we created this filter was that the filter only influences this single visual.
-Let's change this to <i>All Visuals of this Dataset</i>.
+Let's change this to _All Visuals of this Dataset_.
 Apply the filter again and all visuals will adapt the results accordingly.
-Also, each visual now offers a <i>funnel icon</i> which represents one or more filters:
+Also, each visual now offers a _funnel icon_ which represents one or more filters:

 ![Insights](/images/quicksight/16e_QS_funnel_for_filter.png)